Getting into the city

 You will find P+R (Park & Ride) car parks at the many access roads leading into Salsburg.
 You can simply park your car and then use the services to whichever part of Salzburg you want.
 Study the P+R car parks here.

 Buy tickets in packages and in advance as this will minimise costs.
-Preferably buy then from the Trafiken (kiosks) or the ticket machines on bus stops.
+Preferably buy them from the Trafiken (kiosks) or the ticket machines at the bus stops.
 Buy ride tickets from the bus driver as the last option.
 A 24-hour ticket is recommended if you need to take 3 or more public transport rides.
 If staying in Salzburg for more than 3 days, buy a weekly ticket.

 The app will access all the latest traffic data and get you updated traffic information on your chosen route.
 The data from Verkehrsauskunft Österreich (VAO) details the whole transport scene in nutshell.